 Araucaria heterophylla - Norfolk Island Pine

 The Norfolk Island Pine isn't actually a pine at all.
 Rather, this ancient conifer is a member of the Araucaria genus, found endemic on the tiny Norfolk Island in the Pacific Ocean.
 Norfolk Island Pines make great houseplants, and – though slow-growing – can eventually grow into impressive tree-sized specimens.
 We love its soft foliage, symmetrical growth habit and festive appearance.
-Though native to the tropics, the Norfolk Island Pine is just about the best way we've found to bring the seasonal charm of a coniferous forest indoors for the holidays.
+Though native to the tropics, the Norfolk Island Pine is just about the best way we've found to bring the seasonal charm of a coniferous forest indoors for the holidays, especially when wrapped in burlap.

 • Light: Medium to bright indirect light